Kimono Tea Ceremony Tokyo Maikoya

 What is the history of Japanese tea ceremony?
 When did tea ceremony begin?
 Where did the tea ceremony originate from?

-Tea leaves were brought to Japan by Eisai a Buddhist monk who traveled to Chine in the 12th century.
+Tea leaves were brought to Japan by Eisai a Buddhist monk who traveled to China in the 12th century.
 In the 13th and 14th centuries It was drunk by young monks in order to not to fall asleep and also by the elite samurai as a leisure activity.
 In the late 1500's Sen no Rikyu from Osaka turned it into a ritual by introducing the “ichi-go-ichi-e” philosophy (cherish every encounter) and promoting the wabi-sabi aspect (beauty in imperfection and simplicity).
 During the Edo period the freshest batch of green tea from Kyoto was considered to be more precious than pure gold and the tea caddy of a samurai was as important as his sword.

 When do Japanese perform tea ceremony?